szilard/benchm-databases/README.md

 Finally, it is no surprize that Hive (which generates traditional Hadoop map-reduce jobs) is the slowest, though the order of magnitude (100x vs analytical databases) is surprizing a bit.

+For ever larger datasets, statistical software will run out of memory, while traditional databases seem to become prohibitively slow.
+MPPs and big data systems can scale-out to multiple nodes, though the speed advantage of MPPs seems so large that it's hard to imagine anything but extreme data sizes when the big data systems can overcome the MPPs.